About the Criminal Justice Master of Science

 Employment of police detectives is projected to grow 5 percent from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS), and those jobs report a median income of $63,380 per year.
 If you’re interested in becoming a corrections office or a paralegal, both positions are expected to increase 18 percent by 2028.

+Many of our graduates go on to law school or to PhD programs.
 However, there are numerous careers that can be pursued with a criminal justice degree—and a master’s degree gives you even more options:

 - Alcohol/Tobacco/Firearms Agent